MIRAGE: Online LLM Simulation for Microservice Dependency Testing: Discussion

 \section{Discussion}

-\paragraph{Artifact coverage and trace representativeness.} Our results show that artifact-based approaches achieve low fidelity on error-handling and code-reasoning scenarios under the trace volumes in our study.
-One explanation is that these scenarios are underrepresented in typical production traces, so artifacts built from traces lack the corresponding behaviors.
-Online LLM simulation addresses this by reasoning from source code at request time.
-However, we have not tested whether richer or larger trace corpora would narrow the gap; advanced mining techniques applied to denser trace samples could improve artifact-based coverage for some scenario classes.
+\paragraph{Artifact coverage and trace representativeness} Our results show that artifact-based approaches achieve low fidelity on error-handling and code-reasoning scenarios under the trace volumes in our study.
+This is not an artifact of weak baselines---even opaque response generation, given real recorded bodies, collapses to 0\% value fidelity on these categories---but a structural consequence of \emph{retrieving} recorded behavior: a response that was never recorded cannot be replayed, mined, or spliced, only \emph{reasoned} about.
+That said, these scenarios are underrepresented in typical production traces, and we have not tested whether larger body-carrying trace corpora would narrow the gap; advanced mining on denser, body-carrying trace samples could improve artifact-based coverage for some scenario classes.

-\paragraph{Deployment guidance.} Table~\ref{tab:guidance} summarizes deployment heuristics derived from our evaluation.
-These are guidelines based on our three-benchmark study, not universal thresholds; the cutoffs (e.g., serial depth $>$5) reflect the latency characteristics we measured and may shift with faster models or different timeout configurations.
-The core pattern: use \system{} (WB) when dependency source is available and error/edge-case coverage matters; use \system{} (BB) as a fallback for control-flow assertions when source is unavailable; keep static mocks for anticipated interactions where sub-millisecond latency matters.

-A hybrid approach---static mocks for simple dependencies, \system{} for behaviorally complex ones---captures most of the fidelity gain at lower cost (e.g., \$0.48 with Sonnet for 3 complex dependencies out of 10).

-\paragraph{White-box as primary, black-box as fallback.} White-box mode (99\%/99\%) is the recommended deployment setting when dependency source is available.
-Black-box mode (94\% status, 75\% body) is the practical fallback when source is unavailable.
-Notably, black-box achieves 100\% on error handling and code reasoning across all benchmarks (Table~\ref{tab:bb_by_cat})---the categories where static mocks fail most.
-Its failures concentrate in pre-seeded data assumptions (5/6 failures are one service's user database).
-This means BB is reliable for testing control-flow correctness but should not be used for value-level assertions on response content.

-\paragraph{When does structured generation help or hurt?} Our comparison of structured IR generation against online simulation reveals a complexity-dependent pattern: IR achieves 86\% on OB's simple product-catalog API but only 55\% on Demo's stateful services.
-The failure mechanism is specific: typed match conditions (e.g., \texttt{if reservation exists then 200}) cannot express state transitions that require tracking accumulated context across requests.
-The IR \emph{does} outperform pattern-mining on simple error handling (88\% vs.\ 38\%), suggesting that typed constraints can help when the input-to-output mapping is clear and discrete.
-A promising direction is hybrid approaches where the LLM generates free-form responses while an IR layer validates structural invariants post-hoc.

-\paragraph{If dep-source alone gets 100\%, why use traces?} Dependency source code yields 100\% fidelity on our benchmarks, raising the question of whether traces add value.
-Traces remain important for three reasons: (1)~source code is often unavailable for third-party dependencies; (2)~source code may be too large to fit in the LLM context window---traces provide a compressed behavioral summary; (3)~traces capture \emph{runtime} behavior including environment-specific configuration that may not be obvious from code alone.
-On our benchmarks, the services are small enough that source code alone suffices; larger real-world services may require traces to fill information gaps.